 So what gives?
 We're skeptical, post-modern Americans.
 Why do we still believe in miracles?

-Dennis Finch, 63, of Kuna, Idaho, believes in miracles because he's witnessed one from the inside:
+Dennis Finch, 63, of Kuna, Idaho, believes in miracles because, he insists, he's witnessed one from the inside:

 "A few years ago I was in the hospital, in a coma," he says.
 "I stopped breathing several times, and the doctors told all my relatives they'd better get to the hospital to say their goodbyes.
 But people were praying for me.
-I remember seeing my brother David, and my brother-in-law Roy-who had both passed on-and I was really upset because they wouldn't talk to me.
+While I was in that coma, I remember seeing my brother David, and my brother-in-law Roy—who had both passed on—and I was really upset because they wouldn't talk to me.

 "Well, it turned out they wouldn't talk to me because it wasn't my time.
 I lived.
 The doctors still don't know what was wrong with me, and they also don't know why I survived.
 One doctor calls me his miracle child."

-Then there's the truly unusual case of Donna Neugent of Ballon, Missouri-who says she and her husband not only experienced a medical miracle, but advance notice that it was about to happen.
+Then there's the truly unusual case of Donna Neugent of Ballon, Missouri—who says she and her husband experienced not only a medical miracle, but also advance notice that it was about to happen.